toddsifleet/bayes_classifier/readme.md

 Naive Bayes Classifier
 =============

 A naive bayes classifier implemented in python.
+This is a simple implementation in about 70 sloc including a persistence layer that allows you to save and reload your classifier.

 Usage
 -------